daleran/FSM-behaviour/README.md

 # FSM Behaviour
+A monbehaviour based finite state machine for Unity3D.
 ## Features
 - A simple framework that uses enables/disables monobehaviours as state changes
 - C# Actions to hook in to for state changes